Satoshi-Blockchain/Bitcoin/README.md

 **Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

+Copyrights Information: Blockchain core first implementation is tested on Bitcoin Project by Satoshi Nakamoto, which is known as Bitcoin Network and the Software Client name is Bitcoin Core.
+The building block of Bitcoin Core is the Blockchain technology that uses Cryptographic protocol SHA-256 to develop on chain hash to crate the Bitcoin Blockchain.

+Bitcoin and Blockchain copyrights are protected by its inventor and it was first released under the MIT Open Source Licene.

+Forking: Forking of Bitcoin Blockchain is not permitted but any one can clone the Code and create Altcoin, which Satoshi Nakamoto permitted.
+Forking Bitcoin Blockchain is a violation, and it can lead to a legal dispute, which can proceed to a corporate litigation.
+Therefore, it is advised to respect the inventors Copyrights and Cloning Forking Protocols.

+Integration of Bitcoin and Bitcoin Core in Blockchain Core is upgraded by its inventor and owner, Satoshi Nakamoto.